scds/intro-latex/introduction.md

 ## Tools for writing in LaTeX

 ### Editors
 While you can write LaTeX in just about any text editor, [Texmaker](https://www.xm1math.net/texmaker/) is one of the most popular editors that supports all major operating systems.
-It comes with built in tools that makes writing in LaTeX a lot easier.
+It comes with built-in tools that make writing in LaTeX a lot easier.

 ### Distributions / Compilers
 In order to turn your LaTeX code into a document, you need a LaTeX compiler.
 There are three main compilers for LaTeX, one for each operating system.